 I personally prefer Eclipse over NetBeans for many reasons.
 The first one is the startup time, NetBeans takes ages to load, and loading on the first instance is terrible in case of NetBeans IDE.
 Eclipse is very simple to get started with.
 The intelligence feature on Eclipse is better than that on NetBeans.

-On the other hand what is interesting in NetBeans is default widget support of AWT or Swings unlike Eclipse which implements widgets using SWT.
+On the other hand, what is interesting in NetBeans is the default widget support of AWT or Swings, unlike Eclipse which implements widgets using SWT.

-What features makes you like your IDE ?
+What features make you like your IDE?
 Please do share and let us know in the comments section below.